TipsyCoin/TipsyCoin/README.md

 ### TokenHolder.sol
 A very basic contract with a description that can hold and transfer TipsyCoin.
 Used for segregating the various balances of TipsyCoin, e.g. the 3% Charity fund, and to provide transparency to users.
 The owner of this will be set to the 2 of 3 GnosisSafe multi-sig to prevent these funds from being misused by a single privelaged account.

+### TimelockController.sol
+A governance timelock contract from OpenZepplin.
+This is used to reduce centralisation concerns noted by CertiK in their audit of TipsyCoin.
+In order to do this, all contracts with centralisation concerns will have their Owner() set to the governance timelock contract, which will enforce a 48 hour delay in execution.
+Two TimelockControllers will be used for the deployment (one for ProxyAdmin, one for Owner), both with a 48 hour delay.
+The Proposers for these TimelockController's will be The 3/5 Gnosis Multisig for ProxyAdmin, and the 2/3 Gnosis Multisig for the Owner.
+The Executors for these TimelockControllers will be the members of those respective Multisigs, plus the TipsyCoin Deployment wallet.
+Deployment diagram which includes the TimelockController can be found below

 ## Deploy order
 Because Tipsy uses a network of contracts, the order in which they are deployed is important.
 This is the recommended order for deployment:
+0. Deploy 2x copies of TimelockController.sol with a minimum delay of 48 hours, and set the proposers to the GnosisSafe multisig wallets (2/3 for Owner(), and 3/5 for ProxyAdmin().
+Set the executors to the same set plus the Deployment wallet and note the TimelockController addresses.
 1. Deploy a copy of all base contracts: TokenHolder, TokenVesting, TokenDistribution, TipsyCoin, BuyBack
 2. Proxy deploy TokenHolder x5 with Initialize(Description).
 TokenHolders are for the cexFund, charityFund, marketingFund, communityEngagementFund, futureFund
 3. Proxy deploy TipsyCoin but don't init